[an error occurred while processing this directive]

 The feeling that "second half of 17th century" is wrong comes from the fact that in most or all post-1650 paintings, women's costume shows long-tipped, stiff bodices with horizontal necklines.
 This lady, however, has a high waist, a stomacher or the like with ties going across, and triangular tips of lace - a style that was, in the 19th century, called van-Dyck-lace.

 In fact van Dijck did paint simliar, stomacher-style gowns with similar necklines in 1636: Mary Villiers and Anne Countess of Clanbrassil.
 Both have a high waist.
 Please note how the hairstyles of both those ladies are similar to the one in this engraving.
 The "evening" engraving even shows a collar simliar to that of Mrs Rombouts, dated 1632.
-The long, ballooning sleeves with lace cuffs are known from about 1630 until c.
-1640.
-Therefore it is my humble opinion that whoever dated the engraving for the museum erred by 10 years at the very least.
-We amateur costumers tend to take the verdict of museum people as gospel, but we must not that forget that they're people just like us (to err is human) who often have to have a very broad knowledge of a lot of art techniques across the ages.
+The long, ballooning sleeves with lace cuffs are known from about 1630 until Pictures of the month archive

 If you want to find older Pictures of the Month, you may use one of the above links to jump to a previous edition, and from there to yet older ones etc.